-- 4.28 A Councillor or a Council committee member who has a pecuniary interest in any matter with which the Council is concerned, and who is present at a meeting of the Council or committee at which the matter is being considered, must disclose the nature of the interest to the meeting as soon as practicable. - 4.29 The Councillor or Council committee member must not be present at, or in sight of, the meeting of the Council or committee: - (a) at any time during which the matter is being considered or discussed by the Council or committee, or - (b) at any time during which the Council or committee is voting on any question in relation to the matter. - 4.30 In the case of a meeting of a board of a joint organisation, a voting representative is taken to be present at the meeting for the purposes of clauses 4.28 and 4.29 where they participate in the meeting by telephone or other electronic means. - 4.31 A disclosure made at a meeting of a Council or Council committee must be recorded in the minutes of the meeting. - 4.32 A general notice may be given to the Chief Executive Officer in writing by a Councillor or a Council committee member to the effect that the Councillor or
+- 4.28 A Councillor or a Council committee member who has a pecuniary interest in any matter with which the Council is concerned, and who is present at a meeting of the Council or committee at which the matter is being considered, must disclose the nature of the interest to the meeting as soon as practicable. - 4.29 The Councillor or Council committee member must not be present at, or in sight of, the meeting of the Council or committee: - (a) at any time during which the matter is being considered or discussed by the Council or committee, or - (b) at any time during which the Council or committee is voting on any question in relation to the matter.

-Council committee member, or the Councillor's or Council committee member's spouse, de facto partner or relative, is:

-- (a) a member of, or in the employment of, a specified company or other body, or - (b) a partner of, or in the employment of, a specified person.
+- 4.30 A disclosure made at a meeting of a Council or Council committee must be recorded in the minutes of the meeting. - 4.31 A general notice may be given to the Chief Executive Officer in writing by a Councillor or a Council committee member to the effect that the Councillor or Council committee member, or the Councillor's or Council committee member's spouse, de facto partner or relative, is: - (a) a member of, or in the employment of, a specified company or other body, or - (b) a partner of, or in the employment of, a specified person.